Vandals hit fourth Pierce County substation in Christmas Day attacks

 Firefighters received a report of a fire at 7:21pm at the Puget Sound Energy substation on Kapowsin Hwy East, about 12 miles northeast of La Grande, according to a statement posted Sunday by the Pierce County Sheriff’s Department.
 PSE workers were also involved in the response.

-Firefighters extinguished the fire and secured the substation, and power had been restored to most affected customers Sunday evening, the sheriff’s department said.
+Firefighters extinguished the fire and secured the substation.
+The sheriff’s department said power had been restored to most affected customers Sunday evening, although some areas were without electricity on Monday, according to utility maps. .

 “The suspect(s) gained access to the fenced area and vandalized the equipment which caused the fire,” according to the sheriff’s department.